 But just how much is my jewellery worth?

 Good question!
 The price of gold and other precious metals varies greatly.
-In the past ten years, the price of gold has gone up over 65%.
+In the past ten years, the price of gold has gone up considerably.
 So it’s a good idea to get your items valued on a regular basis.

 A good place to start is the Institute of Registered Valuers who are the UK's leading association of jewellery valuers.
 They can help you find a registered valuer in your area.

 After valuation, you may find that the cost of replacing a cherished piece of jewellery with something equally valuable may exceed the single item limit.
 This could leave you out of pocket.